Aluminium - Element information, properties and uses

 The plaster statue of Ørsted (erected in 1885), which stands at the Oxford University Museum of Natural History.
 Photo: Andrew Gray / CC BY-SA 3.0

 What did Ørsted find in 1825?
-And why did he lose interest in a discovery whose significance can be equated with his discovery of electromagnetism?
+Why did he lose interest in a discovery as significant as electromagnetism?

 If you want to learn more, please visit our website Color Coating Line Manufacturers.